Victory at Sea 2.0 Development

 Work has been proceeding apace with this game, with our team of ‘Naval Boffins’ weighing in and correcting our excesses and the playtesters refining the rules wording and ship points values.

-We are aiming for this to be a Big Book, full colour throughout, with plenty of battles, history, and gaming challenges to keep anyone interested in the war at sea during World War II happy as a sailor in port for years to come.
+We are aiming for this to be a Big Book, full colour throughout, with plenty of battles, history, and gaming and gambling challenges from dreamjackpot to keep anyone interested in the war at sea during World War II happy as a sailor in port for years to come.
 At the moment, the contents of the book is shaping up something like this;

 The Movement Phase